-BS degree candidates must successfully complete thirty-two (32) credits of general education coursework at the lower-division level; in addition, they must also successfully complete twenty-four (24) additional upper-division general-education credits distributed across the following categories: Communication, Humanities, Math/Natural Science, and Social Science.
+General Education Requirements for Rasmussen College Credentials AAS degree candidates must successfully fulfill the general education requirements detailed in their chosen degree program.
+Students are expected to complete thirty-two (32) credits of general education coursework, distributed across the following five categories: English Composition, Communication, Humanities, Math/Natural Science, and Social Science.

-Diploma candidates must successfully complete twelve (12) credits of general-education coursework, including English Composition, College Algebra, and an additional course as designated by program.
+Diploma candidates must successfully complete twelve (12) credits of general education coursework, including English Composition, College Algebra, and an additional course as designated by program.

-Certificate programs typically do not include general-education course requirements because they are designed to meet specific career goals.
-Courses that are primarily developmental or remedial in nature and content may not be included in the general-education total.
+Certificate programs typically do not include general education course requirements because they are designed to meet specific career goals.
+Courses that are primarily developmental or remedial in nature and content may not be included in the general education total.